 Why Your Law Firm Website Copy Is Losing You Clients (And How to Fix It)

-2. Using jargon your clients don't understand
+2. Speaking jargon that your clients do not comprehend.

-3. Burying the call to action
+3. Burying the call to action.

-Your phone number and "Free Consultation" CTA should appear in the navigation, in the hero, after every practice area description, and in the footer.
+The text should be in the navigation, the hero, following each practice area description, and in the footer: your phone number and Free Consultation CTA.
 Make it impossible to miss.

 The Copy Audit Checklist

-• Does your homepage use "you" more than "we"?
+• Does your home page use more you than we?

 After our rewrite: